Found in 7 Collections and/or Records:

 Identifier: AC 0385

-Abstract Bibliographic notes on the early history of printing in Nevada, including typescript newspaper articles compiled by Robert Armstrong and references gathered by Carpenter.
+Kenneth Carpenter was founder of the Black Rock Press at the University of Nevada, Reno.
+Bibliographic notes on the early history of printing in Nevada, including typescript newspaper articles compiled by Robert Armstrong and references gathered by Carpenter.

 Identifier: AC 0061